Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

 To maximize photon statistics, we performed the timing analysis of the bursts using the full energy band available for each dataset.
 We verified that the differences in the derived timing parameters when using the full band versus a fixed common energy range (e.g., 3--10\,keV) are negligible as compared to the time resolution of the light curves.

-In total, we identified 16 bursts, corresponding to 17 detections: ten in the EP/FXT data and seven in the \nustar\ observation (one of which was simultaneously detected by EP/FXT).
+In total, we identified 16 bursts, corresponding to 17 detections: seven in the \nustar\ observation (see Figure~\ref{fig:nustar_lc} for the light curve) and ten in the EP/FXT data (one burst was simultaneously detected by both instruments).
 Burst properties are listed in Table~\ref{tab:bursts}.